KenyanOfficial/30-Days-Of-Python/Python_frameworks/README.md

-## Types of Python Frameworks
+# Types of Python Frameworks

+There are 3 Major categories of Python Frameworks, althought they still have other sub-categories, the 3 divisions are as follows;

+**1. Full-Stack Framework**

+**2. Microframework**

+**3. Asynchronous Framework**

-### 1. Full-Stack Framework
+## 1. Full-Stack Framework

 Such frameworks are a one-stop solution for all developer requirements.
 Form generators, form validation, and template layouts are usually available with a typical full-stack framework.
+See examples below;-

  <details><summary> <h3>A. CubicWeb</h3></summary>
   - A. CubicWeb